-- (8.01) Inmates shall be furnished a bed, fire retardant mattress, mattress cover sheet, sheet, pillow, pillow case, and a towel.
-The provisions of this subsection shall not apply to cells or areas used for short term holding of inmates less than 8 hours. - (8.02) Sheets, towels, and pillow cases will be laundered at least once each week.
-All bedding shall be washed before reissue. - (8.03) Blankets will shall be issued in sufficient number to the inmates and shall be laundered as necessary at least quarterly and before reissue. - (8.04) Mattresses shall meet the applicable Florida State Fire Marshal's Fire Safety Standards, pursuant to Chapter 69A-54.006, Florida Administrative Code, and shall be maintained in good repair, and in a sanitary condition. - (8.05) Inmate clothing shall be clean upon entry or inmates shall be furnished clean clothing if kept beyond first appearance.
-Inmates shall be given the opportunity to have their clothing laundered or exchanged for clean clothing at least twice each week.
+- 8.1 Inmates shall be furnished a bed, fire retardant mattress, mattress cover sheet, sheet, pillow, pillow case, and a towel.
+The provisions of this subsection shall not apply to cells or areas used for short term holding of inmates less than 8 hours. - 8.2 Sheets, towels, and pillow cases will be laundered at least once each week.
+All bedding shall be washed before reissue. - 8.3 Blankets will shall be issued in sufficient number to the inmates and shall be laundered as necessary at least quarterly and before reissue. - 8.4 Mattresses shall meet the applicable Florida State Fire Marshal's Fire Safety Standards, pursuant to Rule 69A-54.006, Florida Administrative Code, and shall be maintained in good repair, and in a sanitary condition. - 8.5 Inmate held beyond first appearance shall be issued a clean uniform.
+Inmates shall be given the opportunity to have their clothing laundered or exchanged for clean uniform at least twice each week.
 All issued clothing shall be washed prior to reissue.
-(SEE APPENDIX "C" CONCERNING YOUTH DETENTION FACILITIES) - (8.06) The Officer-in-Charge or designee may permit inmates to wear their personal shoes.
+(See Appendix C Concerning Youth Detention Facilities) - 8.6 The Officer-in-Charge or designee may permit inmates to wear their personal shoes.
 When an inmate needs shoes and is without funds, footwear shall be provided.
 Shower slides are acceptable for inside use.
-Inmates who work shall be issued clothing and shoes suitable for the type of work and prevailing weather. - (8.07) An inmate will not be deprived of clothing, bedding or towels except when necessary to prevent the inmate from inflicting injury to self, to others, or to property. - (8.08) Any time an inmate is deprived of clothing or bedding, a record shall be maintained identifying the reason and length of time for such deprivation.
+Inmates who work shall be issued clothing and shoes suitable for the type of work and prevailing weather. - 8.7 An inmate will not be deprived of clothing, bedding or towels except when necessary to prevent the inmate from inflicting injury to self, to others, or to property and a record shall be maintained identifying the reason and length of time for such deprivation.

-CHAPTER 9 - PROGRAMS
+CHAPTER9 - PROGRAMS